dessertlab/Failure-Dataset-OpenStack/README.md

 * **LCS_with_VMM.tsv**: a matrix with *N* rows and *2d* columns containing the anomalies identified by the *LCS with VMM* approach during the fault-injection experiments. *N* is the number of fault-injection experiments, *d* represents the number of different event types (unique events).
 The first *d* columns (*1* to *d*) represent the number of spurious anomalies, the last d columns (*d+1* to *2d*) represents the number of missing anomalies.
 * **Failure_Labels.txt**: a file containing the label class associated with every fault-injection experiment.
 The class label is expressed by a number.

+The number *N* of experiments and the number *d* of events depend on the workload used during the fault-injection experiments.
+Therefore, the matrix dimension in the *tsv* files change in every folder.
-We invite the reader to find further information on the data representation, the workloads, the anomaly types and the failure classes by reading the paper (currently under review).
+We invite the reader to find further information on the data representation, the workloads, the anomaly types, and the failure classes by reading the paper (currently under review).

 ## Failure Classes